-Applications will be made for the Shares issued pursuant to the Initial Issue or any Subsequent Placing to be admitted to the premium listing category of the Official List and to trading on the premium segment of the Main Market.
+Applications will be made for the Shares to be issued pursuant to the Initial Issue or any Subsequent Placing to be admitted to listing on the premium listing category of the Official List and to be admitted to trading on the premium segment of the Main Market.
 It is not intended that any class of shares in the Company be admitted to listing or trading in any other jurisdiction.
-It is expected that Initial Admission will become effective and that dealings for normal settlement in the Ordinary Shares will commence at 8:00 a.m. on 20 March 2019.
+It is expected that Initial Admission will become effective and that dealings for normal settlement in the new Ordinary Shares to be issued pursuant to the Initial Issue will commence at 8:00 a.m. on 11 May 2021.